dinosaure/contruno/README.md

   --target 10.0.0.2
 ```

-The last command will create a fake and expirted certificate which enforces
+The last command will create a fake and expired certificate which enforces
 `contruno` to re-asking a new one and update the `certificates.git` Git
 repository with the new one.
 Then, `contruno` will use it for any HTTP
 requests to `<your-hostname>`.